How a $25 bonus became a $475 bonus

 The 15 piece set was actually a set of cheap generic Singer/Brother/Elna/Janome feet.
 Using these feet on a new Janome during the warranty period could invalidate your warranty if there were problems.

-But wait there’s more – I then found the same set of feet being offered as a bonus by an online sewing machine dealer in Singapore dealer.
-And in that case the bonus box of feet was valued at $25:
+But wait there’s more – I then found the same set of feet being offered as a bonus by an online sewing machine dealer in Singapore.
+And in that case the very same bonus box of generic feet was valued at $25:

 So what are those bonus feet worth – $25 or $475 – you decide.